Arcadia-Science/toxin-facilitators/README.md

 ### Create representative sequences of these "accessory" domains
 The previous step has a check ot remove identical protein sequences from being written to the multi-FASTA file of "accessory" parts of each protein that are left over from the toxin-like hit from the BLAST searches to the Uniprot toxin proteins.
 Now I'm going to cluster these into representative sequences since although identical sequences were removed, just from spot checking there are some that are still highly similar, and we want to simplify things here.

 We will create representativ sequences with the `mmseqs easy-cluster` program like we did for creating representative sequences of the Uniprot toxin proteins with `mmseqs easy-cluster accessory_nondup_toxin_sequences.fasta accessory-toxin-proteins-clustering tmp`.
-The original fasta file of "accessory" file had 2068 sequences, and through clustering to representative sequences this new FASTA file has 377 sequences in the file `accessory-toxin-proteins-clustering_rep_seq.fasta` and you can see what ended up in what cluster in `accessory-toxin-proteins-clustering_cluster.tsv`.
+The original fasta file of "accessory" file had 2566 sequences, and through clustering to representative sequences this new FASTA file has 371 sequences in the file `updated-accessory-toxin-proteins-clustering_rep_seq.fasta` and you can see what ended up in what cluster in `updated-accessory-toxin-proteins-clustering_cluster.tsv`.

 ### Annotate the representative "accessory" proteins with the Pfam database
 Now I will take the representative 377 proteins that are "accessory" from the toxins and annotate against the Pfam.hmm database.
 We can use the `scripts/run_parse_hmms.py` script that we used for the original part of this project with: